• Skip to primary navigation

 (Reduction is the method of evaporating the liquid for a more concentrated flavor and thicker consistency.)

-Then add the remaining stick of butter.
-Stir while the sauce thickens.
 Finally, stir in 2 tablespoons of mustard and a dash of pepper.

 • Spoon sauce over each piece of salmon.